Credit Score Needs For Boats

 Boats Can Usually Have Longer Loan Terms

 For boats, it’s a different story.
 You will often be able to receive a loan for a significantly longer term that than a car loan (84 Months Vs. 144 Months).
-Now you may be thinking “If I’m underwater with my car after 84 months, then I’ll be SUNK at 144 months with my boat!”
+Now you may be thinking, “If I’m underwater with my car after 84 months, then I’ll be sunk at 144 months with my boat!”
 But the longer loan term shouldn’t frighten you.
 The major difference is the lifetime of each vehicle and how they are determined.
-For starters, it’s likely you will be driving your car every day.
-Compared to a boat, which is likely for recreation and only seasonally.
+Initially, you're likely to use your car on a daily basis.
+In contrast, a boat is typically reserved for recreational purposes and is used only seasonally.

-In determining a car’s value, you can often look at year, make, model, and mileage.
+In determining a car’s value, you can often look at the year, make, model, and mileage.
 Boats are more complicated and really depends on motor hours and maintenance.
 Overall, the longer life cycle of boats means that they have a slower depreciation rate compared to cars.
-Even today, if you go down to a marina, you will still see plenty of boats from the early to mid- 2000’s.
-Can you say the same for a 2005 Ford Focus on I95 ?

 Determining the Value of a Used Boat